-- You should know your SmartSense ID and account name (both are available in the Hortonworks support portal in the Tools tab). - You must also ensure that an Ambari agent is running on the same host as the Ambari server.
+• You should know your SmartSense ID and account name (both are available in the Hortonworks support portal in the Tools tab).

-- 1. From the Ambari web UI, select Add Service from the ... drop-down menu. - 2.
-From the list of installable services, select SmartSense, and then click Next.
+• You must also ensure that an Ambari agent is running on the same host as the Ambari server.

-- 3. On the Assign Masters page, select cluster node for the HST server and then click Next. - For a list of criteria to determine the best node to select for HST server, see the HST server placement documentation. - 4.
+- 1. If you are using Ambari version 2.4.x, and want to use SmartSense 1.5.x, you must first download and install it, as described in the instructions for downloading and installing SmartSense binary. - 2.
+From the Ambari web UI, select Add Service from the ... drop-down menu. - 3.
+From the list of installable services, select SmartSense, and then click Next. - 4.
+On the Assign Masters page, select cluster nodes for the HST server, activity analyzer, and activity explorer, and then click Next. - For a list of criteria to determine the best node to select for HST server, see the HST server placement documentation. - For a list of criteria to determine the best nodes to select for activity analyzers see the activity analyzer placement documentation. - 5.
 On the Customize Services page, validate the values in the following fields, as appropriate to your environment: